Replies to the Claims of Contradiction in the Quran

 A- The words in 19:71 are as follows:

 Indeed, there is none among you who will not pass by it (Hell).
 To your Lord, this is an ordained certainty.

 This verse indeed confirms that all humans will pass by Hell and see it, yet we immediately note an important use of words between this verse and other verses that speak of the disbeliever's entry into Hell.

 In 19:71 the Arabic word (Waredha) is used, which means (pass by and see).
 However, in the verses that speak about the disbelievers entry into Hell, we note the word (Dokhool) is used which means (entering), as opposed to passing by:

-In spite of the believers passage through Hell, yet they will be shielded from its suffering, this is confirmed in the words:
+Indeed, all humans, including the believers, will pass by Hell, yet the believers will be shielded from its suffering, this is confirmed in the words:

-And God will save those who have maintained righteousness; He will reward them.
-No harm will touch them, nor will they have any grief" 39:60-61
+God will save those who were reverent.
+Their reward is that no harm will touch them, nor will they grieve.
+39:60-61

 This could be compared to someone travelling through the blistering heat of the open desert in an air-conditioned car.
 Although he is in the middle of the desert yet he is shielded from its heat and enjoying the cool air-conditioned drive.